-Marisa Portolese is Italian-Canadian was born in Montreal, Quebec.
-She is an Associate Professor in the Photography Program in the Faculty of Fine Arts, at Concordia University.
-Portraiture, representations of women, narrative, autobiography, the figure in nature, cultural heritage and immigration are major and recurrent subjects in her practice.
-She often produces large-scale color photographs, rich in painterly references that concentrate on elucidating facets of human experiences in relation to psychological and physical environments, relating to larger themes concerning identity and spectatorship.
+Marisa Portolese is a Canadian-Italian, visual artist born in Montreal, Quebec.
+She is an Associate Professor in the Faculty of Fine Arts at Concordia University.
+Portraiture, representations of women, and figures in nature are recurrent subjects in her artistic practice.
+Autobiography and familial and cultural heritage are equally prominent themes explored through the genre of storytelling, the narrative still and moving image.
+She often produces large-scale colour photographs, rich in painterly references that concentrate on elucidating facets of human experiences in relation to psychological and physical environments regarding identity and spectatorship.
 She attempts to weave together gesture, affect, and the nuances of the gaze, to create an immersive and emotional landscape for the viewer.